-All other applicants for a Contributory Parent (Migrant) (subclass 143) visa must lodge their application outside of Australia and be outside of Australia for visa grant.
+All other applicants for a Contributory Parent (subclass 143) visa may lodge their application while they are either outside of Australia or in Australia, however they must be outside of Australia for visa grant.
 They are not eligible to obtain a bridging visa to remain lawfully in Australia while their Contributory Parent (Migrant) (subclass 143) visa is being processed.

 Applicants are not able to lodge an application while they are in Australia if they are barred from doing so.
 Applicants may be barred if they have a condition 8503 'No Further Stay' on their current visa, or if they do not hold a substantive visa and have been refused the grant of a visa since last entering Australia.

 To make a valid visa application for any parent visa, the applicant must withdraw any existing parent application that has not yet been decided by the department.
 Withdrawal can be done by completing the relevant section of the Form 47PA application for migration to Australia by a parent or Form 47PT application for migration to Australia by a Contributory Parent (Temporary) or Contributory Aged Parent (Temporary) visa holder.

 Form 47PA – Application for a parent to migrate to Australia (712KB PDF file)

 Form 47PT – Application for migration to Australia by a Contributory Parent (Temporary) or Contributory Aged Parent (Temporary) visa holder (394KB PDF file)